Fullmetal Alchemist: Video games

 Arakawa oversaw the story and designed the characters for the RPG games, while Bones—the studio responsible for the anime series—produced several animation sequences.
 The developers looked at other titles—specifically Square Enix's action role-playing game Kingdom Hearts and other games based on manga series, such as Dragon Ball, Naruto or One Piece games—for inspiration.
 The biggest challenge was to make a "full-fledged" game rather than a simple character-based one.
 Tomoya Asano, the assistant producer for the games, said that development took more than a year, unlike most character-based games.

+Funimation licensed the franchise to create a new series of Fullmetal Alchemist-related video games to be published by Destineer in the United States.
+Destineer released its first Fullmetal Alchemist game for the Nintendo DS, a translation of Bandai's Dual Sympathy, on December 15, 2006, and said that they plan to release further titles.
+On February 19, 2007, Destineer announced the second game in its Fullmetal Alchemist series, Fullmetal Alchemist: Trading Card Game, based on the trading card game of the series, which was released on October 15 of that same year for the Nintendo DS, in North America only.

+The massively multiplayer online role-playing game MapleStory received special in-game items based on the new anime series in 2010.

 Art and guidebooks

 The Fullmetal Alchemist has received several artbooks.
 Three artbooks called The Art of Fullmetal Alchemist (イラスト集 FULLMETAL ALCHEMIST, Irasuto Shū Fullmetal Alchemist) were released by Square Enix; two of those were released in the US by Viz Media.
 The first artbook contains illustrations made between May 2001 to April 2003, spanning the first six manga volumes, while the second has illustrations from September 2003 to October 2005, spanning the next six volumes.
 The last one includes illustrations from the remaining volumes.